nassEla/physbenchmark_demo/README.md

 Demo currently includes parsing tracked data, putting in into a curve.

-Requires runing localhost, at source folder.
+Might require runing localhost, at source folder, to get csv files in userdata_to_curve.js